justinpolchinski/wemos-HTML-CSS-Temp-Humidity/README.md

 # wemos-HTML-CSS-Temp-Humidity

-# Using wemos microcontroller and a DHT11 Temp and Humidity sensor display Temperature, Humidity, and Relative humidity on a local server displaying the information with HTML and styling with CSS.
+# Using wemos microcontroller and a DHT11 Temp and Humidity sensor send Temperature, Humidity, and Relative humidity on a local server displaying the information with HTML and styling with CSS.

 * Be sure to add your SSID and Password